stephendasilva-snhu/stephendasilva-snhu.github.io/index.md

 II.
 Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts

-(As mentioned, all course outcomes are fulfilled overall from the other artifacts present and are described from prior experiences at SNHU)
+(As mentioned, all course outcomes are fulfilled overall from everything present on the portfolio, this is just specifically for the self-assessment)

 ## Code Review Video